COVID-19 vaccines were recommended for everyone age 5 and up,

 The COVID-19 vaccine works similarly to other vaccines your child has had.
 Germs such as SARS-CoV-2, the virus that causes COVID-19, invade and multiply inside the body.
 The vaccine helps stop this by teaching the immune system to recognize and make antibodies that fight the virus.

-variant, they likely will not be as sick as they would without the vaccine.
+Children and teens who are vaccinated and boosted are better protected.
+If they do get infected, they likely will not be as sick as they would without the vaccine or booster.
 They also are much less likely to be hospitalized if they get the virus.

 How are mRNA and viral vector COVID-19 vaccines different?